GeertJohan/go.tesseract/README.md

-## go.tesseract
+##go.tesseract
-go.tesseract is a wrapper for the tesseract-ocr library.
+go.tesseract is a wrapper for the tesseract OCR library (text-recognition from image/pdf).

-**go.tesseract is under heavy development and should not be used in a production environment.**
+**development disclaimer:** go.tesseract is under development and package outline is subject to change.

-### Installation
+### Installation and dependencies
+go.tesseract has two direct dependencies; `go.leptonica` and `libtesseract`

+Make sure you have installed [go.leptonica](//github.com/GeertJohan/go.leptonica). go.leptonica has a C library dependency, please read the [go.leptonica/README.md](//github.com/GeertJohan/go.leptonica/blob/master/README.md).

-You are required to install tesseract 3.02.02 or later.
-At time of writing this version of tesseract is not in the ubuntu repository yet.
-You absolutely need 3.02.02 (or later) as go.tesseract can not and will not compile with earlier versions.
+You are required to install the tesseract library including development headers at version 3.02.02 or later.
+You absolutely need 3.02.02 (or later) as go.tesseract can not compile with earlier versions of tesseract.
+At time of writing this version of tesseract is not in the ubuntu/debian stable repository yet.

-**Before you continue, make sure you have installed [go.leptonica](//github.com/GeertJohan/go.leptonica).
-Please follow the directions in it's readme.**
+#### Debian testing (jessie) package
+`aptitude install -t testing libtesseract3 libtesseract-dev`

+#### Manual installation
 Download, configure, make and install
 ```
 svn checkout http://tesseract-ocr.googlecode.com/svn/tags/release-3.02.02 tesseract-ocr-read-only